exstream-js/exstream-docs/docs/guide/basic-concepts.md

 ## Laziness

 An Exstream flow is lazy by default.
-This means we're only definining what to do with the data, but we'll need to call a consumption method (see also [Stream consumption](stream-consumption)) to actually start the flow.
+This means we're only definining what to do with the data, but we'll need to call a consumption method (see also [Consumption methods](consumption-methods)) to actually start the flow.

 Consider this snippet of code: